sanjar-notes/react/home/4_resource_itineraries/2_React_the_complete_guide/26_Testing_React_Apps/385_What_is_testing_and_Why.md

 - Manual testing is not scalable, at all.
 It's also error prone.

 ## Why
-The sole goal of automated testing to detect regressions.
+The sole goal of automated testing to detect regressions (FIXME, sole?).
 That's it.

 A regression is said to have occurred if the code breaks when some changes are made to it, and it was working fine previously.
 Example - we made a change to a core UI component that is not backwards compatible, which broke some feature which used this component.